aritranag/leetcode/python/productExceptSelf/readme.md

    This is done in this way because essentially for any element i, from_start[i] contains the product prefix of the element, but the product suffix is stored in from_end[len(arr) - 1 - i].
 Eg:
    `final_arr[2] = prefix(num[0] * num[1]) * suffix(num[3])`
    `final_arr[2] = from_start[2] * from_end[4-2-1] = 2 * 4 = 8`

+**Optimized(v2)**

+1. We use only O(1) extra space here, by essentially storing the prefix product and the suffix product in 2 variables.
+2. The time saving observation is that there is no need to make 2 passes through the array, 2 pointers working from 2 ends of the array will give the same result.
+3. In every step, the prefix product calculated till that point is multiplied with the suffix product till that point.
+   `[,,,x,,,](position i) => (product prefix till x) * (product suffix from x)`